smgardner59/myadserver.github.io/README.md

 - If you call the ad tag via HTTPS, all media, pixels and URIs will be served over HTTPS.
 - If you call the ad tag via HTTP, all media, pixels and URIs will be served over HTTP.

+##### What gives with the colorbars?

+The creative is a 440kHz Tone with [SMTPE Colorbars](//ieeexplore.ieee.org/document/7291245/).
+The audio is passed through a BS-1770 Audio Volume analysis and is adjusted to ATSC A/85 (-24 LUFS).
+The colorbars are generated at 1920x1080 and subsequently downscaled to:
+- 640x360 IAB Low, at ~700kbps suitable for mobile 3G/4G/LTE.
+H.264 Baseline profile, Level 3.0
+- 960x540 IAB Med, at ~1200kbps suitable for embedded desktop experience.
+H.264, High profile, Level 4.0
+- 1280x720 IAB High at ~2200kbps suitable for OTT devices and full-screen desktop.
+H.264, High profile, Level 4.0

 ##### But isn't this project just a rip-off of the [IAB TechLabs Sample Pages](//github.com/InteractiveAdvertisingBureau/VAST_Samples)?

-No. The excellent VAST 2.0/3.0/4.0 examples hosted by the IAB TechLabs Team are stored at GitHub.com, but are not usable as-is.
-This project seeks to address this by hosting on Github Pages (aka github.io).
+No. The excellent VAST 2.0/3.0/4.0 samples hosted by the IAB TechLabs Team are stored at GitHub.com, but are not usable as-is.
+This project seeks to address this by hosting on Github Pages (aka github.io) so the the VAST files are ready to serve.

 There many other repositories containing excellent VAST samples.
 This project is unique in that it hosts the VAST Samples using Github Pages and relative URLs, rather than present a list of VAST XML files which cannot be used directly.